Anshu Malik

 Anshu Malik (born 5 August 2001) is an Indian freestyle wrestler.
-She won the silver medal in the women's 57 kg event at the 2021 World Wrestling Championships held in Oslo, Norway.
-She is the first Indian wrestler to win a silver medal at the World Championships in the women's division.
+She won a silver medal in the women's 57 kg event at the 2021 World Wrestling Championships.

 Career

 Anshu won gold in the 60 kg category of the Cadet Wrestling Championships.

 In 2020, she won one of the bronze medals in the 57 kg event at the 2020 Asian Wrestling Championships held in New Delhi, India.
 In the same year, she won the silver medal in the women's 57 kg event at the 2020 Individual Wrestling World Cup held in Belgrade, Serbia.

-In Asian Wrestling Championships 2021, Malik bagged Gold along with the likes of Vinesh Phogat and Divya Kakran.
+In Asian Wrestling Championships 2021, Malik bagged Gold along with her Indian teammates Vinesh Phogat and Divya Kakran.

-In April 2022, she won one of the bronze medal in the 57 kg event at the 2022 Asian Wrestling Championships held in Ulaanbaatar.
+In April 2022, she won one of the bronze medals in the 57 kg event at the 2022 Asian Wrestling Championships held in Ulaanbaatar.

 In the 2022 Birmingham Commonwealth Games, she had to settle for the Silver Medal after reaching the women's 57 kg freestyle final.

+After overcoming an injury with a long recovery period, she went on to win the National Wrestling Championships against Sarita Mor.
+She trained with the undefeated Japanese wrestler Akari Fujinami in 2024 in order to prepare for the 2024 Summer Olympics in Paris, France.
+She competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan and she earned a quota place for India for the 2024 Summer Olympics.
+She competed in the women's 57 kg event at the Olympics.

 Personal life

+She was born in a Jat Malik family.

 She comes from a family of wrestlers.
 She trains under coach Jagdeesh at the Chaudhary Bharat Singh Memorial Sports School in Nidani.
 Anshu's father Dharamvir Malik, was an international wrestler himself and worked with the CISF.